orlox/stars_2024_2025/docs/src/11_questions.md

 - Does the resolution of your simulations behave as expected?
 Indicate the number of steps each simulation took, and see the number of zones by checking the `num_zones` column in your history file (you can take the value of the very last timestep).
 - If for a particular science case I would need to know the value of the helium core mass to a precision better than 1%, what choice of resolution option would you suggest?
 Of course we expect the highest resolution to be the most precise, but we want to balance simulation cost and precision.
 You can illustrate this by plotting the value of `he_core_mass` against the logarithm of the number of steps.

+⏰ Time for the simulations: ~ 10mins in total ⏰

 ## II.
 Pop III versus Pop I stars (4 points)